sp2229/CHEME-5660-CourseRepository-Fall-2025/README.md

 ```

 > If you cannot use juliaup, download the Julia installer/tarball from julialang.org and add the `.../bin` directory to your PATH manually (see §6 and Appendix).

+Note: some environments or institutional policies disallow piping a remote script directly to `sh`.
+If that applies to you, download the juliaup installer or the Julia tarball directly from https://julialang.org and follow the manual installation instructions instead.

 ---